replikation/What_the_Phage/README.md

 > * wget (should be already installed)
 > * tar (should be already installed)

-* choose one
+* Choose one:
 > * [Docker installation](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce)
 >   * add docker to your User group via `sudo usermod -a -G docker $USER`
 >  * [Singularity installation](https://github.com/sylabs/singularity/blob/master/INSTALL.md)
-* restart your computer
+* Restart your computer
-* try out the installation by entering the following
+* Try out the installation by entering the following
 ```shell
 nextflow run replikation/What_the_Phage -r v0.6 --fasta ~/.nextflow/assets/replikation/What_the_Phage/test-data/all_pos_phage.fasta -profile local,docker
 ```